 - None.
 Korea objects to all of them, so Article 5 is the single avenue to proper service.

 That’s all there is to it in Korea.
 There’s only one way to do it.
 Iconic brands like Samsung, LG, Hyundai… if you’re suing any of them, this is the route to take.
-Korea’s declarations and Central Authority information—as well as those of all the other countries in the treaty—can be found here.
+Korea’s declarations and Central Authority information can be found here.

 For many Americans, our most lasting image of Korea is the final episode of M*A*S*H in 1983.
 My most lasting image of Korea was a kid named Eric in the 4th grade.
 Eric’s dad was a staff NCO like my dad, and had met Eric’s mom in her hometown outside Seoul.
 My classes in those days looked like a UN conclave, but this guy really stood out– not because he was half Korean, but because he had this cool blue satin jacket with a dragon embroidered on the back and “KOREA” in big gold letters above it.
 I was nine at the time, so that thing rocked.